Forget your old alarm system. This drone will protect your house.

 False alarms are a common problem for home alarm systems.
 CEO Alex Pachikov expects sending the drone to investigate before calling the police will solve this issue.
 The system also has the benefit of keeping an eye on all of your property.
 Most alarm systems are set up to guard only the entries and exits to a home.

-The Sunflower drone is light — about 12 ounces — and the propellers automatically shut off if they hit anything.
-It's programmed to only fly above its owner's property and designed to be quiet due to the propellers' broad size.
+The propellers automatically shut off if they hit anything and are designed to be quiet due to its broad size.

 "Our goal is to make it a hum, as opposed to [producing] an obnoxious buzz," Pachikov said.

-The drone, which features two cameras, only collects footage of a home owner's property to protect neighbors' privacy.
+The drone currently weighs almost two pounds, but the company wants to get it down to half a pound before it ships.
+It also features two cameras and only collects footage of a home owner's property to protect neighbors' privacy.

 Related: DJI launches drone the size of a water bottle